-However, this is a sturdy alternative to Lightroom and Photoshop, offering impressive editing tools and full asset management for all your images.
-It’s also easier to use with a small learning curve.
+However, this is a sturdy Lightroom and Photoshop alternative, offering impressive editing tools and full asset management for all your images.
+It’s also easy to use with a small learning curve.
 With a free trial available, what’s not to like?

 ACDSee Photo Studio Professional